 Does this mean you can never have a treat again?
 Absolutely not!
 Save that small slice of wedding cake or the modest scoop of ice cream for those special occasions that only come around once in a while.
 Make note of that coming event and when you get there, allow yourself a small slice.
 Enjoy it, be done, and go back to a healthy lifestyle.

-So the next time you head to the cupboard for a bag of Doritos, stop and think about these five tips and begin a lifestyle that will give you a healthy and steady weight loss.
+These healthy eating tips eliminate a lot of sugar, starches, and food additives – the things that make you crave more.
+So the next time you head to the cupboard for a bag of Doritos, stop and think about these five tips and begin a lifestyle that will give you healthy and steady weight loss.

 Keep an eye out next week for our next article in the 31 Day Challenge: Favorite Weight Loss Tools: Part 1.